NOSALRO/AGRL/README.md

 # AGRL: Autonomous Goal Representation Learning

+Official code implementation of the `Autonomous Goal Representation Learning (AGRL)` pipeline (see our [paper](https://ieeexplore.ieee.org/abstract/document/10345879) for details).

 ## Main Code

 The implementation of the code for developing goal-conditioned policies using latent state repersentation is located at `agrl/` folder.